 Resident.
 Widespread and locally common in Britain as far north as Perthshire.

-Recorded from a few sites in the north-east of the county.
+Recorded from a handful of sites, mainly in the north-east of the county.

 Wingspan : M & F, 8mm.

 Many species of Phyllonorycter are extremely similar, great care should be given when separating these species.
 It is often impossible to separate the adults of some species.

 Wherever the foodplant is found.

 Leaf miner.
 Eggs laid on underside of leaf.
 Larva forms a small round but irregular mine on the edge of the leaf.
 Pupates in a greyish cocoon within the mine.